 When choosing an air conditioning and heating system, homeowners consider many factors such as energy efficiency, features of the system, and installation costs.
-For the environmentally conscious homeowner, the issue of environment conservation does suffice in their choice of air conditioning installation.
+For the environmentally conscious homeowner, the issue of environment conservation does suffice in their choice of air conditioning installation in New Braunfels.
 Geothermal heat pumps score very well in many of these factors.
 To get a better understanding, let’s dig deeper into this article.

 Wondering How Geothermal Heat Pumps Work?

 A geothermal pump, also known as a ground source heat pump, is a central heating/cooling device that transfers heat to or from the ground’s upper layers.
 Through a network of underground installed pipes, the heat absorbed from the earth’s crust is transferred to the designated area; that is your household.
 Here, it’s released as high-temperature heat.
 With heat pumps, unlike typical furnaces, when in operation, there’s no burning and combustion of fossil fuels.
 Heat pumps simply move heat from place to place.

 More affordable to operate

 While the system might cost a lot more to install, you will save a great deal of cash over time due to its low operating costs.
 A geothermal system offers an astounding 400 percent efficiency rating.
 For every unit of electrically produced energy, four units of energy are created.
 Because the energy is drawn from the ground, homeowners end up saving up to 70 percent on utility bills.
 Still on saving energy costs, a great benefit of geothermal HVAC is that it does both the heating and cooling of your home.
 So instead of using the air conditioner in summer and furnace in winter, this system does both.
 Again, since the heat pump does not generate heat, only transfer it, it actually uses very little electricity.
 A geothermal heat pump also has a long life; the Pipes will last for 50 years or more and the ump around a quarter century.
 With this, you don’t have to worry about replacement costs.